-The Northwestern Pond Turtle (Actinemys marmorata) was proposed for listing as threatened in October 2023.
+Northwestern pond turtle (Actinemys marmorata) was proposed for listing as threatened in October 2023.
 No critical habitat has been proposed or designated for the species at this time.
-They are found associated with ponds, small lakes, and wetlands at elevations below 300 m (985 feet) (Hays et al. 1999).
-They also require the availability of adjoining open upland habitats.
-The Northwestern Pond Turtle is known to occur in one location in Pierce County, approximately 10 miles from Puyallup.
-They are unlikely to occur in Puyallup without human intervention, due to the dense road network between the known existing turtle population and habitats within the city.
+This species requires aquatic habitats such as ponds, lakes, and streams for breeding, feeding, overwintering, sheltering, and dispersal; basking sites that allow for thermoregulation; terrestrial or upland features adjacent to the aquatic habitat for nesting, overwintering and aestivation, and dispersal and connectivity between populations (88 FR 68370).
+Northwestern pond turtle is known to occur in one location in Pierce County, approximately 10 miles from Puyallup.
+It is unlikely to occur in Puyallup without human intervention due to the dense road network between the known existing turtle population and habitats within the city.

-A list of fish and wildlife species protected under the ESA (16 USC 1531 et seq., as amended in 1998), that are known or expected to occur in the study area was compiled using USFWS IpaC Information for Planning and Consultation database (USFWS 2024a), the NOAA Fisheries Protected Resources Mapper (NMFS 2024a), and the WDFW Priority Habitats and Species (PHS) webmap (WDFW 2024a).
+A list of fish and wildlife species protected under the ESA (16 USC 1531 et seq., as amended in 1998) that are known or expected to occur in the study area was compiled using the USFWS IpaC Information for Planning and Consultation database (USFWS 2024a), the NOAA Fisheries Species and Habitat App (NMFS 2025), and the WDFW Priority Habitats and Species (PHS) webmap (WDFW 2024a).
 A query using the Washington Natural Heritage Program data explorer webmap did not locate any populations of special-status plant species within the City of Puyallup (DNR 2024).
 Most of the federally listed terrestrial species identified as potentially present are assumed not present in the study area due to lack of suitable habitat.
 These include the North American wolverine (Gulo gulo luscus), which is associated with remote areas, marbled murrelet (Brachyramphus marmoratus), which requires large areas of coastal and near-coastal old growth forest habitat, and streaked horned lark (Eremophila alpestris strigata), which uses habitats on remnant prairies, beaches, and mowed areas of airports.
 The yellow-billed cuckoo (Coccyzus americanus) is considered to be functionally extirpated in Washington and assumed not present (Wiles and Kalasz 2017).